 Write from personal experience.
 Use the pronouns "I" or "we."
 Write as though you're having a conversation with a friend.
 When you make a point, give specifics.
 If you don't know details, talk to people who do and include what they say in your article.

 Expect to be edited.
 We edit everyone, in varying degrees, for length, style, clarity, even content.

 After You Write

-- Include brief biographical information, including a daytime telephone number, a fax number, and your e-mail address.
+Send us a Microsoft Word document as an attachment.
+Keep formatting to a minimum.
+Include brief biographical information, including a daytime telephone number, a fax number, and your e-mail address.

-Your manuscript should be approximately five to 10 double-spaced pages, or 1,250 to 2,500 words.
+Your manuscript should be approximately 1,250 to 2,500 words.

 Do not send your manuscript to multiple magazines at the same time.
 We do not accept simultaneous submissions.
 Also, we accept articles only when all copyrights—including electronic ones—are offered to our magazine.